executablebooks/myst-vs-code/README.md

 injects additional elements into the base markdown syntax highlighting grammar, and adds additional language support for MyST specific elements.

-**NEW**: In version 0.11, the preview parser has been fully re-written!
+**NEW**: In version 0.11, the preview parser has been fully re-written, with support for syntax extensions and rendering of common directives!

 - [MyST-Markdown VS Code Extension](#myst-markdown-vs-code-extension)
   - [Features](#features)